Elizabeth Stuart, Queen of Bohemia: Issue

-Ancestry
+Ancestry and family tree

 Legacy

 Under the English Act of Settlement 1701, the succession to the English and Scottish crowns (later British crown) was settled on Elizabeth's youngest daughter Sophia of Hanover and her issue.
 In August 1714, Sophia's son (Elizabeth's grandson) George I ascended to the throne, with the future Royal family all his descendants and hence, also descendants of Elizabeth.

-The Elizabeth River in colonial Southeastern Virginia was named in honour of the princess, as was Cape Elizabeth, a peninsula, and today a town in the United States in the state of Maine.
+The Elizabeth River in colonial Southeastern Virginia was named in honour of the princess, as was Cape Elizabeth, a peninsula (and today a town) in the United States in the state of Maine.
 John Smith explored and mapped New England and gave names to places mainly based on the names used by Native Americans.
 When Smith presented his map to Charles I, he suggested that the king should feel free to change the "barbarous names" for "English" ones.
 The king made many such changes, but only four survive today, one of which is Cape Elizabeth.

 According to legend, William Craven, 1st Earl of Craven, built Ashdown House in Berkshire, England, in honour of Elizabeth, although she died before the house was completed.